 Grade requirements: You must complete the economics course with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Eligibility: Prior to beginning this pathway, which starts with your first MITx course, you need to possess a four-year, regionally accredited US bachelor’s degree or its foreign equivalent.
-You cannot already have or be in the process of earning a master’s degree in management or related field.
+You cannot already have or be in the process of earning a master’s degree in management or business, including an MBA, or a related field.

 Submitting Your Application

-During the semester that you are completing microeconomic theory or economics of business course, submit the official application to the program.
+During the semester that you are completing the economics course, submit the official application to the program.

 MicroMasters Program Admission Pathway Policy

 The MITx MicroMasters Program credential in Supply Chain Management must be earned prior to enrolling in any degree-applicable courses at Harvard.
 Further, the credential cannot be more than three years old at the time of application.
 Credit is only granted for the entire MicroMasters Program; Harvard credit will not be awarded for individual courses.

 Affordability is core to our mission.
 You’ll find our tuition comparable to tuition at public universities.
 And when compared to our continuing education peers, it’s a fraction of the cost.

 After admission, you may qualify for financial aid.
 Typically, eligible students receive grant funds to cover a portion of tuition costs each term, in addition to federal financial aid options.